klasharr/openclub-csv/README.md

 # openclub-csv

-A plugin which adds a custom post type called CSV, allows rules to be applied to the columns and has functionality for display and CLI processing.
+A WordPress plugin which allows you to use CSV data as a data source and display it on your website.

-The main use cases for this were:

-1. Adding content to a site from excel sheets (with export to CSV).
-2. Being able to further process said CSV files.
+ - store CSV data in a new custom post type and use this as a data source
+ - apply validation and display rules to the CSV data fields, e.g. one input date format, a different output date format
+ - set of basic table and list templates with overriding and custom template creation/usage in plugins or your theme
+ - API to easily make shortcodes using optionally custom templates
+ - filter API e.g. filter out data based on the value of a field
+ - WP_CLI API to write scripts using CSV data
+ - field display rules, data sorting, limit, grouping and basic date time rules e.g. only show data > current timestamp
+ - early and late filters to alter data based on your own rules.

-Example CSV content stored in post content:
+### Example CSV content stored in post content:

 ```
 Day,Date,Event,Time,Team,Note,IsJunior